LDMX-Software/docker/.github/ISSUE_TEMPLATE/package_request.md

 ---

 ## Is your request related to a problem?
 Please describe.
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+I'm used to using this package when [...]

 ## Describe the solution you'd like.
 What packages do you want installed?
 A clear and concise description of what you want to happen.